-To endorse laboratories who analyze biochar for Artisan Pro, the above procedure must be followed for the parameters: C, H/C, ash, pH, and water holding capacity.
+To endorse laboratories that analyze biochar for Artisan Pro, the above procedure must be followed for the parameters: C, H/C, ash, pH, and water holding capacity.

 Laboratories are invited to participate in the official EBC interlaboratory ring trial organized every year.
 Passing the EBC proficiency test allows Carbon Standards to endorse the laboratory for the corresponding parameter of biochar analysis.
+Information and procedures for laboratory endorsement can be found on the website of Carbon Standards.